Volue-Public/energy-mesh-python/docs/source/installation.rst

 Setup for users (offline environments)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install Mesh Python SDK on a computer without internet connection you first need to
+To install the Mesh Python SDK on a machine without internet connection, you first need to
-prepare wheel packages on a computer with internet connection and then copy them to the
+prepare the required wheel packages on a machine with internet connection and then copy them to the
 target machine.

 .. important::
-    The computer used to prepare the wheels **must have the same Python version and
+    The machine used to prepare the wheels **must have the same Python version and
     platform** (e.g. Windows/Linux, 64-bit) as the target offline machine.
 Wheel files
     contain platform-specific tags (e.g. ``cp313-cp313-win_amd64``) and are not
     interchangeable between Python versions or platforms.

-**Step 1 — Build wheels (on a computer with internet access)**
+**Step 1 — Build wheels (on a machine with internet access)**

 Build the Mesh Python SDK wheel together with all of its runtime dependencies::

-    # Use correct volue.mesh package version.
+    # Replace X.Y.Z by the appropriate volue.mesh package version
     python -m pip wheel git+https://github.com/Volue-Public/energy-mesh-python@vX.Y.Z -w ./offline_installer

 This will: